bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="5.0in" height="3.720173884514436in"} -->

-To inspect a particular component on the screen, use the button in the top left corner of React DevTools:
+<p>To inspect a particular component on the screen, use the button in the
+top left corner of React DevTools:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~ w4-s03-n. selecting components on the page with react devtools (279) ~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->